How to Define Functions in Python?

 def func_name(firstname, lastname): print("My name is "+firstname+" "+lastname) #Call our function func_name("John","Carter")

-Now if we run the code, we will see the output:
+Now if we run the above program, you will see the output given below:

 My name is John Carter